ananya2-star/paytm-capstone/credit_risk_lending_ml/README.md

 ## Final Model Recommendation

 We recommend **Logistic Regression** for deployment.
-It achieved a ROC-AUC of approximately **0.72**, compared with approximately **0.53** for the Decision Tree after removing the depth restriction.
+It achieved a ROC-AUC of approximately **0.72**, compared with approximately **0.53** for the unconstrained Decision Tree.
 The higher ROC-AUC indicates that Logistic Regression provides better overall discrimination between default and non-default applicants in this dataset.
 Its probability outputs also directly support the risk-based pricing tiers used in the analysis.
-The model should be deployed with the bias-monitoring and human-review controls described above.
+Deployment should remain subject to the bias-monitoring and human-review controls described in `bias_awareness.md`.

 ---